core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Light-2 is installed and powered on for the first time.

-* Light-2 will then search for the local RD by sending out a group communication GET request (with the "/.well-known/core?rt=core.rd" request URI) to the site-local "All CoAP Nodes" multicast address (ff05::fd).
+* Light-2 will then search for the local RD by sending out a group communication GET request (with the "/.well-known/core?rt=core.rd" request URI) to the site-local "All CoAP Nodes" IP multicast address (ff05::fd).

 * This multicast message will then go to each node in Subnet-2.
 Rtr-2 will then forward it into the network backbone where it will be received by the RD.
 All other nodes in Subnet-2 will ignore the group communication GET request because it is qualified by the query string "?rt=core.rd" (which indicates it should only be processed by the endpoint if it contains a resource of type "core.rd").